johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 But **why** does this warrant exist in the subject's mind?
 What is the inferential rule that actually justifies the inference?
 Is it a deductive inference?
 Inductive?
 Gut feeling?

-We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal belief structure, but not how they got there.
+In the Toulmin Model, the warrant would be a rule along the lines of *a cloudy sky is a sign of rain*.
+But in a Bayesian model, there are no rules: there is just a probability distribution modeling the Bayesian agent's beliefs.
+This gives us the end result of the agent's thought process, but not how they got there.
+But this probability distribution still serves the role of the warrant in that it justifies the inferential leap from premise to conclusion.

-If the prior beliefs of our subject are represented by the probability measure $P$, then we can at least say that, in the mind of the subject, **a warrant exists justifying the inference from premise 𝐵 to conclusion 𝐴 iff**:
+If the prior beliefs of our subject are represented by the probability measure $P$, then we can say that, in the mind of the subject, **a warrant exists justifying the inference from premise 𝐵 to conclusion 𝐴 iff**:

 $$
     P(A|B) ≠ P(A|\bar{B})